 The way the reserve works is that you go off to basic training and then technical school for your specific trade.
 When you’re finished you report back to your reserve unit and being your one weekend a month, 2 weeks a year contract for the next 6 years.

 And yes, it really is one weekend a month every month and then 2 weeks full time per year.

-It’s a 6 year commitment so be mindful of this.
+It’s also a 6 year commitment so be mindful of this.

-For me, my position was that was a crew chief on the C-5 galaxy.
+For me, my position was that of a crew chief for the C-5 galaxy.
 I was better qualified for administrative and health positions but the C-5 Galaxy position offered a recruitment bonus and a bonus toward tuition if I remember correctly.

-So because they payout would be better for me as a university student, I decided to become a crew chief.
+So because the payout was better for me as a university student, I decided to become a crew chief.

 1 – For the tuition payment you’re paid directly actually.
 So for one weekend a month I was being paid over $1,000!
 That was the pay for tuition and my salary as an airman combined.
 It was great for obvious reasons because I was able to make a lot of money and only have to work one weekend a month.

 You’re not going to find a job to pay you $500+ a day as a 19 year old.